 (CRISIS and WAR in EUROPE, 1937 to 1940 – continued)

 Looking toward the east, stories by Karl May that Hitler had read had played on his mind – stories describing Germanic Americans pushing aside unworthy American Indians.
 Hitler saw the Polish people as the Indians.
 They had to make way for an expanded Germany and for an influx of German pioneers.
-Hitler saw the United States as having conquered living space by exterminating natives and another example of triumph through Darwinian struggle.
-Too bad, he thought, that the United States had later succumbed to racial and cultural pollution.
+Hitler saw the United States as having conquered living space by exterminating natives.
+It was for him an example of Darwinian struggle.
+Too bad, he thought, that the United States had later succumbed to racial and cultural pollution. note57

 With Germany's conquest of Poland in 1939, some under Hitler had begun describing German policy in Poland as a "housecleaning."
 Polish intellectuals were to be wiped out so that the Polish people would have no one to lead them in rebelling against their new masters, the Germans.
-Little news was getting out of Poland as to what the Germans were doing there, and, by mid-1940, Polish writers, politicians and civil leaders who had been rounded up were being executed by a special German team at a site in the Palmiry forest.
+Little news was getting out of Poland as to what the Germans were doing there.
+And, by mid-1940, Polish writers, politicians and civil leaders who had been rounded up were being executed by a special German team at a site in the Palmiry forest.
+As elsewhere, many who were not persecuted took little notice.
+There were Poles who saw Germans in their community as acting with civility. note58

-And it would not be easy to get volunteer Germans to be guards at a faraway prison near desolate Auschwitz.
-Certainly getting the more charming, well-developed and caring Germans for the job was out of the question.
-Instead, the Germans began filling the positions of barrack chiefs at Auschwitz with thirty criminals from a Germany prison.
+It would not be easy to get volunteer Germans to be guards at a faraway prison near desolate Auschwitz.
+Getting the more mentally developed or educated among the Germans for the job was out of the question.
+Instead, the Germans began filling the positions of barrack chiefs at Auschwitz with thirty criminals from a German prison.

 Sources